- COVID-19 FAQs

 Nope!
 While being on a team is fun and can support you with fundraising and training, many Riders join Cycle for the Cause as individuals.
 Whether you join a team or as an individual, we assure you that you’ll meet tons of amazing new friends!

 Yes, you may join a team at any time.
-To join a team, please contact the Team Captain or a Ride Coordinator.
+To join a team, please contact the Team Captain or our Fundraising Coordinator.

 Due to limited space, insurance requirements, and team continuity, the general answer is no. But we still love you.